c-rus/veriti/README.md

 3. Run a software program (`veriti`) to interpret/analyze outcomes stored in log file.
 If all tests passed, then the program exits with code `0`.
 If any tests failed, then the program exits with code `101`.

-When the software model is generating tests, it can also keep track of what test cases are being covered by using _coverage nets_, which are either `Coverpoints` or `Covergroups`.
+When the software model is generating tests, it can also keep track of what test cases are being covered by using _coverage nets_, which can either a `Coverpoint`, `Coverrange`, or `Covergroup`.

 Once the test files are generated at the raw data layer, the simulation can begin in the hardware description language.
 At the hardware drivers layer, a package of functions exist for clock generation, system reseting, signal driving, signal montioring, and logging.